-The application cycle for entry in October 2018 is now OPEN.
-The deadline for all graduate courses in the Faculty of Philosophy for October 2018 entry is 12 noon UK time on Monday 8 January 2018, and no late applications will be accepted.
+The application cycle for entry in October 2018 has NOW CLOSED.
+The deadline for all graduate courses in the Faculty of Philosophy for October 2018 entry was 12 noon UK time on Monday 8 January 2018, and no late applications will be accepted.
 An Open Day will be held on Wednesday 14 March 2018 for all successful applicants who are offered a place on any Faculty of Philosophy graduate course for entry in October 2018.
-This deadline applies to all the Faculty's graduate courses, and no applications can be considered beyond it.
+The application cycle for October 2019 entry will open on 1 September 2018.

 Below you will find information about the graduate courses offered by the Oxford Philosophy Faculty, including the Faculty’s flagship two-year Master’s course, the BPhil in Philosophy.
 For information about the application process, please visit the Admissions Procedure and Entry Requirements webpage.

 Introduction to graduate study in Philosophy

 Each year, around 50 graduate students in philosophy are admitted to Oxford.
 About half are admitted for the Bachelor of Philosophy in Philosophy course, the “BPhil” (note that, despite its name, the BPhil is a Master's level, postgraduate degree, equivalent to a two-year MPhil) and between five and eight students are admitted for each of the Faculty’s specialised Master of Studies courses, in Ancient Philosophy and Philosophy of Physics.